 Setting # 2 (healing) (added after 2 days of treating inflammation) I use “targeted” treatments on her trouble spots.
 These are the spots on her spine that were identified by the vet through diagnostic testing and clinical examinations.
 I do 30 seconds on either side of her spine, for a total of 1 minute at each “spot/site”.
 I do this on 5 problem spots on her spine for a total of 5 minutes.

 Note: Setting # 1 (inflammation) is now reduced to 5 minutes in the AM and PM session.
 With the addtion of seting #2 (healing) for our 10 minute total treatment time.
 In other words in the AM/PM I now do 5 minutes of #1 and 5 minutes of #2, for a total of 20 minutes.

 To Recap Our At-Home Laser Therapy protocol looks like this:

 - First 2-3 day’s: focus on inflammation with setting # 1, 10 min. in AM & PM

 Setting # 1 (inflammation) should be included with setting #2 (healing) when trying to improve healing.

 Pain Setting # 3

 Although we do not need to use this setting in our maintenance protocol.
 Isabella did need the pain setting for the first 2-3 months of starting her laser therapy.
 Even though she was weaned off the meds in 6-8 weeks, after starting the at-home laser therapy, she was still in some pain that was now able to be managed with the laser therapy as a stand-alone treatment.
 We finally reached the point of treating her IVDD without medication!
 I was now treating her IVDD with Laser Therapy as a stand-alone therapy.

 The treatment method using this setting should begin using the “unwind protocol”.
 Start at the base of the skull and proceed to the tip of the tail at about 1 cm/second.

 “Laser therapy can be very effective for reducing both acute and chronic pain, with both short and long term results.
-Laser therapy has been shown to reduce pain, sometimes as early as one treatment.
+And has been shown to reduce pain, sometimes as early as one treatment.

 Medications given orally or injected can be diminished